tada-team/tdproto-sphinx/docs/bot_howto.rst

 In order to create new bot account use the
 ``/newbot {NAME}`` command in ``@TadaBot`` direct chat.

-Only admins have ability to create new chats.
+Only admins have ability to create new bots.

 Using the token header.
 ------------------------------------